 Fraudulent Calls Appearing to Come From GRM Networks Phone Numbers

-Several customers have recently reported receiving calls from numbers that appear to be from GRM Networks.
-The caller asks the customer for personal information, such as their social security number.
+Several customers have recently reported receiving calls from numbers that appear to be from GRM Networks or other local numbers.
+The caller asks the customer for personal information, such as their social security number or credit card information.
 These calls are not from GRM Networks!

 According to the FCC, “spoofing” is when a caller deliberately falsifies the caller ID information to disguise their identity.
 They may spoof a number from a company or a government agency that you may already know and trust, then try to scam you into giving them money or your valuable personal information.